margaretmf/margaretmf.github.io/spiritualinspirationandbiblelessoninteraction.md

 * heart, hopes, affections - spiritual

+* Man walks in the direction in which he looks

+* The way of righteousness

+* the Red Sea, the wilderness

+"the great desert of human hopes, the promised joy" "the spiritual idea guides al right desires in their passage from sense to Soul"

+* God, the only intelligence or substance of a thought

+God is the creator

+"The only intelligence or substance of a thought, a seed, or a flower is God, the creator of it."

+"Spirit, God, is infinite, all.
+Spirit can have no opposite."

+* Spirit, substantial and eternal

+"the unerring, immutable, and immortal"

+* Holding thought to the true

+"Hold thought steadfastly to the enduring, the good, and the true, and you will bring these into your experience proportionably to their occupancy of your thoughts."

+* The Spirit of God that made me

+"The spirit of God hath made me, and the breath of the Almighty hath given me life."

+* The Great Architect

+* Leaning on the sustaining infinite

+"Today is big with blessings"

+* Blessedness

+"Blessed are they which do hunger and thirst after righteousness: for they shall be filled"

+God promises to fill us

+* Rightful nutriment, Father's loving-kindness

+* The Divine Possibilities hid

+"A false sense of life, substance, and mind hides the divine possibilities, and conceals scientific demonstration."

+*Infinite resources coming from God

+"Soul has infinite resources with which to bless mankind, and happiness would be more readily attained and would be more secure in our keeping, if sought in Soul."

+* Spiritual existence understood

+"broader interpretations of being"
+"some sense of the infinite"
+"sin and mortality are put off"

+* True happiness, harmonize with his Principle

+* Gratitude expressed through action

+"Gratitude is much more than a verbal expression of thanks.
+Action expressed more gratitude than speech."

+* Infinite ability of Spirit

+* Music as a metaphor

+"The realization that all inharmony is unreal brings objects and thoughts into human view in their true light, and presents them as beautiful and immortal.
+Harmony in man is as real and immortal as in music.
+Discord is unreal and mortal."

+* Mind is substance

+* The true man

+"Remember tha man's perfection is real and unimpeachable, whereas imperfection is blameworthy, unreal, and is not brought about by divine Love."

+* Anything can inspire and bless the whole human family

+"Whatever inspires with wisdom, Truth, or Love - be it song, sermon or Science - blesses the human family with crumbs of comfort from Christ's table, feeding the hungry, and giving living waters to the thirsty."

+* All space is filled

+"The depth, breadth, height, might, majesty, and glory of infinite Love fill all space.
+That is enough!"

 ## Week of March 1, 2021 - 'Man' - Inspiring Passages ##

 * Trusting in God brings Blessings